One year part-time

 To access your official course details for the year you started your degree, please visit the handbook

-In today’s digital and data-driven world, emerging technologies are increasingly being utilised by savvy industries keen to create business advantage through greater operational efficiencies.
-The Graduate Certificate of Emerging Technologies for Supply Chain brings together Deakin’s expertise in data analytics, blockchain, and machine learning, as well as supply chain management and logistics, to equip you with the enhanced technical skills required to effectively apply emergent technologies to supply chains.
+In today’s digital and data-driven world, emerging technologies are increasingly being utilised by industries keen to create business advantage through greater operating efficiencies.
+The Graduate Certificate of Emerging Technologies for Supply Chain brings together Deakin’s expertise in data analytics, blockchain and supply chain logistics to equip you with the enhanced technical skills required to effectively manage supply chains.

-This course is ideally suited to those with an IT background who are currently working in the supply chain industry and have a desire to upskill by exploring how emerging technologies can enhance the management and operations of supply chains and logistics networks.
-The course will introduce you to state-of-the-art emergent technologies, including blockchain, machine learning and data analytics, relevant to the industry and demonstrate the application of these technologies through real-world case studies developed in collaboration with the Centre for Supply Chain and Logistics (CSCL).
+This course is ideally suited to those with an IT background who are currently working in the supply chain industry and have a desire to upskill by exploring how emerging technologies can enhance the management of supply networks.
+The course introduces you to state-of-the-art blockchain technologies relevant to the supply chain industry and demonstrates the application of these technologies through real-world case studies.

 Want to gain expert skills and advance your career in the industry?

-Throughout the course, you’ll explore various software platforms and tools used for large-scale data analysis and have the opportunity to choose studies in machine learning or cyber security management depending on your area of interest.
-Following completion of this course you will be highly sought after for specialist roles within logistics, supply chain and related industries that require expert skills in data analysis, validation and visualisation; machine learning for automation; and cyber security risk management and mitigation.Read More
+You’ll graduate in-demand for specialist roles within the supply chain and related industries that require expert skills in data analysis, validation and visualisation; machine learning for automation; and cyber security risk management and mitigation.Read More

 To complete the Graduate Certificate of Emerging Technologies for Supply Chain, students must attain 4 credit points (part-time over 1 year) as detailed below.

 The course comprises a total of 4 credit points, which must include the following: